bbauska/css-mastering-css/README.md

 clear.
 For example, you might have two rules for your conflicting CSS file -- such as setting body font in blue and section font in green.
-In this case, the effective rule will be the category font, because it is much clearer than the body font.
+In this case, the effective rule will be the category font, because it is much clearer than the body font.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2>CSS SYNTAX</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-Now move on to the original CSS.
-The first thing we do is make the paragraph content a different color.
-So the type or paste into your style file.css.
+<p>Now move on to the original CSS.
+The first thing we do is make the paragraph content a
+different color.
+So the type or paste into your style file.css.</p>

 <pre>p { color: blue; }</pre>

-This looks different from the code in the HTML file because it is a dif- ferent syntax.
-I will add a white area and cut into that code as follows:
+<p>This looks different from the code in the HTML file because it is a dif- ferent syntax.
+I will add a white area and cut into that code as follows:</p>

 <pre>
 p {